Monnoroch/ColorHighlighter/README.md

 Just click or move the cursor on the color code e.g. #FFFFFF and it'll be highlighted with its real color.
 Two color representations are currently supported:
-- Hexademical e.g. #RGB or #RRGGBB or #RRGGBBAA (you can use both upper and lower case letters)
+- Hexademical e.g. #RGB or #RGBA or #RRGGBB or #RRGGBBAA (you can use both upper and lower case letters)
-- RBG or RGBA value e.g. rgb(rrr,ggg,bbb) or rgba(rrr,ggg,bbb,a.aaa) with decimal channel values.
+- RBG or RGBA value e.g. rgb(rrr, ggg, bbb) or rgba(rrr, ggg, bbb, aaa) or rgba(rrr, ggg, bbb, 0.aaa) with decimal channel values.

-!!!
-NOT IMPLEMENTED !!!
-And two more you can enable in options:
-- Usual hexademical numbers like RRGGBBAA.
-- Hexademical numbers with prefix 0x like 0xRRGGBBAA
+- [rrr, ggg, bbb, aaa] and [rrr, ggg, bbb, 0.aaa] when editing *.sublime-theme files.

-Named colors like "green", "black" and many others are also supported.
+- Named colors like "green", "black" and many others.

-Both you can enable or disable from the menu Tools -> Color Highlighter.

-**Note :**
-This version is beta and although it works fine, it corrupts color scheme with additional values.
-The color scheme will still work, but it'll became bigger and bigger.
-Anyway, you always can restore the original color scheme file from the menu.
+- Less/sass/scss variables (supports importing from another files).

 **TODO :**
 - Highlighting all the colors at once.